Yahya-H-Mohamed/Connect-Four-Portfolio-Project/README.md

 - Multiple token icons for players to choose from

 ## Testing
+The tests I have carried out on this project are:

+- I have entered different inputs for all scenarios to ensure I have caught all potential input errors
+- I have passed my code through PEP8 linter with no issues
+- Run and test my code in the local terminal
+- Run and test my code in the Heroku terminal

+### Fixed Bugs
+- During gameplay, in some cases the win condition was not running even though 4 tokens were successfully stacked in a row.
+I tested this is all game modes and this issue was reoccuring.
+To fix this I used the win condition loops in the determine_winner function to place a token in every empty space on the board.
+When doing this I discovered that there was a logic error in my loop range condition and it was not covering every column and row on the board.
+After correcting this mistake the win condition was correctly running as intended.

+### Current Bugs
+There are currently no remaining bugs I could find when testing and running my code

 ## Deployment
 This project was deployed using Code Institutes mock terminal for Heroku.